-Rep. Trey Gowdy announces he won't seek re-election in 2018
+Former GOP Rep. Trey Gowdy joins Trump's impeachment defense team

 Interested in Republican Party?Add Republican Party as an interest to stay up to date on the latest Republican Party news, video, and analysis from ABC News.

+A former federal prosecutor, Gowdy, known for his dramatic speaking style and appearance, was first elected to the House in 2010, riding the tea party wave.

+As chair of the House committee tasked with investigating the 2012 terrorist attack on an American diplomatic compound in Benghazi, Libya, Gowdy vaulted into the national spotlight for his intense and critical questions about whether then- Secretary of State Hillary Clinton could have prevented the attack or dealt with it more effectively.

-He becomes the latest in a string of GOP committee chairmen who have decided to leave Congress as the GOP faces what could be a challenging midterm election.
+Gowdy joined a string of GOP committee chairmen who decided to leave Congress as the GOP faced a challenging 2018 midterm election which resulted in the Democrats taking back the House of Representatives.

-In a statement, Gowdy, who currently chairs the House Oversight and Government Reform Committee, said he will return to law instead of seeking a fifth term.
+In a statement, Gowdy said that he would return to practicing law instead of seeking a fifth term.

 There is a time to come and a time to go.
 This is the right time, for me, to leave politics and return to the justice system.
 Full statement here ? pic.twitter.com/7I8AApqvs1— Trey Gowdy (@TGowdySC) January 31, 2018

-“Rep. Gowdy’s tenure in Congress made a mockery of Congressional oversight and his eagerness to use the deaths of brave Americans overseas in service of his partisan, political goals is a dark and shameful chapter in the history of the House of Representatives," DCCC Deputy Communications Director Patrick Burgwinkle wrote in a statement.
+"Rep. Gowdy’s tenure in Congress made a mockery of Congressional oversight and his eagerness to use the deaths of brave Americans overseas in service of his partisan, political goals is a dark and shameful chapter in the history of the House of Representatives," DCCC Deputy Communications Director Patrick Burgwinkle wrote.

 Other Republican members of Congress and U.S. Ambassador to the United Nations Nikki Haley, formerly the Governor of South Carolina, all praised Gowdy.